 Google Home vs Amazon Echo – Price

 The Amazon Echo costs $179, or £149.99 in the UK.
-The Google Home will cost $129 (roughly £99) when it ships on November 4.
+The Google Home costs a lower $129 (roughly £99) in the US and £129 in the UK, by comparison.
 That being said, Amazon also offers the Dot, a smaller, speaker-free version of the Echo, which costs £50.
 That's sure to appeal to anyone intending to build a fully voice-controlled home with a unit in every room.

 Watch: Amazon Echo hands-on